+Almost the entire agricultural biotech industry has been built on just two genetic traits, and our story involves one of them.
+A Klondike cold rush.
 Research vessel "Helmer Hanssen", which belongs to the University of Tromsø, on the Arctic Tipping Points expedition in Framstredet, may 2011 (Photo: rudicaeyers.com – BFE/Universitetet i Tromsø) Last summer when the research vessel Helmer Hansen sailed toward the ice packs north of the Svalbard Archipelago, the scientists on board were searching for life that is invisible to the naked eye.

 Millions of microorganisms live in every drop of the Arctic seawater.
 Others are found in the sediments on the sea floor.
 Even more live inside the guts of fish and other sea creatures.
 These bacteria harbour knowledge about survival in cold waters – capabilities they’ve inherited through their genes.
 Frigid gold of the sea Such genetic material is like Klondike for Gro Bjerga and her colleagues.
 “We call this bio-prospecting,” says Bjerga.
 Why Monsanto Thought Weeds Would Never Defeat Roundup : The Salt.
 Hide captionA farmer sprays the weed killer glyphosate across his cornfield in Auburn, Ill.

 Seth Perlman/AP A farmer sprays the weed killer glyphosate across his cornfield in Auburn, Ill.
 Since it seems to be Pest Resistance Week here at The Salt, with stories on weeds and insects, we might as well just pull out all the stops.
 So, next up: Why didn't Monsanto's scientists foresee that weeds would become resistant to glyphosate, the weed-killing chemical in their blockbuster herbicide Roundup?